-Comparative advertising is an advertising strategy that enables marketers to compare their brand with the competitor's one to highlight their benefits.
+Comparative advertising is an advertising strategy that enables marketers to compare their brand with their competitors’ brands and highlight their benefits.
 Companies using this strategy present their product as the best choice.

 Is comparative advertising legal?

 Yes, it’s definitely legal.
 Comparative advertising makes companies develop faster and generate innovative ideas in a highly competitive environment.
 In addition, this type of advertising attracts user attention, unveils the best features of several competing alternatives, and allows consumers to make an informed decision.

-Back to the law, the Lanham Act regulates false-advertising in the USA.
-In simple terms, to produce legal ads, remember that they should refer to some scientific research, study, or any verifiable results.
+However, do not forget that the Lanham Act regulates false advertising in the USA.
+In simple terms, when producing comparative ads, remember that they should refer to some scientific research, study, or any verifiable results.
 You can’t just say that your medicine is the best choice to deal with food poisoning.
 Such claims need thorough investigations, experiments, and scientific evidence.

 To be on the safe side, companies should not:

-- mislead consumers by providing any ambiguous facts,
+- mislead their consumers by providing any ambiguous facts;

 - contradict facts and research results;

 - sugarcoat any data.

 Generally, the law regulates what you say about your brand, claims you make about your competitors, and the way you present them.
-To ensure legal compliance, make sure you don’t violate every aspect of the false advertising law.
-Remember that a plaintiff must prove to the court that the claim from the advertising is false.
+If you aim to ensure legal compliance, remember that you should not violate any aspect of the false advertising law.
+Do not forget that a plaintiff must prove to the court that a claim from the advertising is false.

 We strongly recommend that you compare your brand to similar brands.
-Don’t compare the products of your company to startups or any much smaller organizations because you can look like a bully and there are chances that consumers know nothing about your competitor.
-This way, you can harm your reputation and as a result, your potential clients will choose the offended company because of sympathy and your free advertising.
+However, don’t compare your company’s products to startups or any much smaller organizations because you can look like a bully, and there are chances that consumers know nothing about your competitor.
+This way, you can harm your reputation, and as a result, your potential clients will choose the offended company because of sympathy and your free advertising.

-So, as you see comparative advertising is a chance of development and at the same time.
+As you see, comparative advertising is a chance of development and a significant risk at the same time.
 You should know the advantages and disadvantages of this type of advertising to be fully aware of its possibilities.